Learning Different Techniques of Anomaly Detection

 This distribution is Gaussian distribution and is often called a normal distribution.

-Mean and Standard Deviation are considered the two parameters.
-With the change in mean values, the distribution curve changes to left or right depending on the mean values.
+The two parameters considered are mean and Standard Deviation.
+With a change in mean values, the distribution curve changes to the left or right, depending on the mean values.

 Standard Normal distribution means mean(μ = 0) and standard deviation (σ) is one.
-To know the probability Z-table is already available.
+To know the probability of Z-table being available,

 Z-Scores

-We can calculate Z – Scores by the given formula where x is a random variable, μ is the mean, and σ is the standard deviation.
+We can calculate Z-scores using the given formula, where x is a random variable, μ is the mean, and σ is the standard deviation.

 Why do we need Z-Scores to be calculated?